shdnx/dangless-malloc/README.md

 ## Hugepages

 Besides the above, Dune requires some 2 MB hugepages to be available.
+It will use these during initialization (calling `mmap()` with `MAP_HUGETLB`) for allocating memory for the safe stacks.
+It will also try to use huge pages for the guest's page allocator, although it will gracefully fall back if there are not enough huge pages available.

 To make sure that some huge pages remain available, it's recommended to limit or disable transparent hugepages by setting `/sys/kernel/mm/transparent_hugepage/enabled` to `madvise` or `never` (you will need to use `su` if you want to change it).